flightdeck-systems/Joystick-for-WordPress/README.md

 ### Why?

-This plugin keeps all of your project changes in one location, independent of the other components that make up your web site.
-That means you can **safely perform theme / plugin updates** without the worry of losing your modifications as well as easily deactivating your customisations to check for conflicts.
+This plugin keeps all of your project changes in one location, independent of the other components that make up your Wordpress website.
+That means you can **safely perform theme and/or plugin updates** without the fear of losing your modifications as well as easily deactivating your customisations to check for conflicts.

 *Note:*
 > This plugin doesn't actually do anything on its own.
 It is purely a convenient place for you to store your own theme/plugin customisations.